Asset Libraries

 Asset Libraries allow you to store elements and styles so that they can be easily reused.
 Libraries may include components, graphics, colors and typographies.
 Learn how to create and manage them to better organize the pieces of your designs and speed your workflow.

-Asset Types
+Asset types

-• Components: A component is an object or group of objects that can be reused multiple times across user files (projects and teams in the future).
+• Components: A component is an object or group of objects that can be reused multiple times across files (projects and teams in the future).
 Learn more at the components section.

 • Colors: Create your color styles and use them on fills and strokes.